tylerhou/site-old/content/posts/binary-search-revisited.md

 [^1]: Not a precise definition, but the details aren't important here.

-We saw that above with the chocolates problem: in order to solve the chocolate optimization problem $A$ ("maximize the number of almonds we receive"), we instead reduced it to $B$, the decision problem ("can I give myself at least
+We saw that above with the chocolates problem: in order to solve the chocolate optimization problem $A$ ("maximize the number of almonds I receive"), we instead reduced it to $B$, the decision problem ("can I give myself at least
 $k$ almonds?") using $\mathcal{O}(\log{n})$ calls to $B$.

 Binary search helped us accomplish the reduction with as few calls to $B$ possible.
-In general binary search can help us quickly solve many optimization problems that have decision variants with a similar structure.
+In general, binary search can help us quickly solve many optimization problems that have decision variants with a similar structure.

 For example, a famous problem in complexity theory is the travelling salesman